cprimel/cprimelio/src/pages/project1/index.md

   'GatsbyJS'
   ]
 imgName: 'project1-sample.jpg'
-description: 'Portfolio website built with GatsbyJs'
+description: 'Portfolio website built with React and GatsbyJS'
 ---

 Let's see if this works...